Autism and sleep - Why your child struggles and how to help

-It’s estimated between 40 and 80% of autistic children struggle with sleep issues.
+When children sleep well, you can see the benefits in all aspects of their lives.
+But when sleep becomes a challenge, you can feel that pressure everywhere.
+An estimated 40 - 80% of autistic children struggle with sleep issues.
 That’s almost twice as many as neurotypical children.
 When parents are battling with meltdowns caused by sensory overload, being woken at intervals in the night, or straining to get their child to go to bed at all, it is understandable why many are desperate to see a change.

 We spoke to Charlie Tyack, a psychologist specialising in sleep, who gave us his perspective on why our children might find it harder than others to rest at night.

 Sleeping well is about so much more than just feeling rested in the morning.
-When we’re asleep our brains are still very much at work, processing the information learned throughout the day and preparing us for the morning.
+When we’re asleep, our brains are still at work, processing the information learned throughout the day and preparing us for the morning.

 For children at school, sleep is especially important because it helps with learning and brain development.
 This is because our brains consolidate memory by processing information while we sleep.
 When learning something new – for example, a song on the piano – studies show that sleeping after a little practice results in better memory recall than just practising more.

 We know that sleep is great for our physical health, too.
-It’s a trigger for our body to release hormones such as those that promote growth and tissue repair.
+It triggers our body to release hormones that promote growth and tissue repair.
 Sleeping has also been shown to improve immune system performance.